openbook/shouldi-eink-display/README.md

 ### Raspberry Pi Setup

+I use a "headless" Raspberry Pi setup to install all the dependencies, which means we configure the wifi settings prior to powering the
+Pi on & enable SSH by default.
+This means we dont need to connect a monitor or keyboard to the Pi, but will require a SSH client on whichever machine you use run through these steps.

 ### 1. Flash pi with Raspberry Pi OS lite (no desktop)
 * Use [Raspberry Pi Imager](https://www.raspberrypi.org/software/) to copy the Raspberry Pi OS image to the SD card
 * Select SD card
-* Choose "Raspberry Pi OS (other)" > "Raspberry Pi OS Lite (32-bit)" (we wont require a GUI desktop)
+* Choose "Raspberry Pi OS (other)" > "Raspberry Pi OS Lite (32-bit)" (we dont require a GUI desktop)
-* Select write
+* Select write & wait for the OS to be written to the SD card.

 ### 2. Configure Wifi & Enable SSH (create file /Volumes/boot/ssh)
-* Once the Rapsberry Pi OS image has been saved to the SD card, open a file client so that you can view the contents of the 'boot' folder
+* Once the Rapsberry Pi OS image has been saved to the SD card, open a file window so that you can view the contents of the 'boot' folder
-* Create a new file `wpa_supplicant.conf` in the boot folder & add the following, adding your SSID and password for your wifi network
+* Create a new file `wpa_supplicant.conf` in the root of the boot folder & add the following, replacing the relevant sections with your SSID and password for your wifi network
 ```
   ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev
   network={